UDST/choicemodels/docs/source/getting-started.rst

 Cloning the repository
 ~~~~~~~~~~~~~~~~~~~~~~

-If you'll be modifying the code, you can install ChoiceModels by cloning the Github repository:
+You can also install ChoiceModels by cloning the Github repository, which is the best way to do it if you'll be modifying the code.
+The main branch contains the latest developer release.

 .. code-block:: python